 The Company's Whistleblower Policy provides guidance to its personnel on the practices and procedures for the reporting of complaints and anonymous submissions of concerns relating to the alleged non-compliance or violation of various laws, rules, and regulations or actions that violate the Company's Code of Conduct and Ethics, the Company's Diversity and Inclusion Policy and/or any other Company policies or procedures.
 Reporting of concerns may be made: (i) directly to a supervisor, manager or business unit executive; (ii) to the Chair of the Board or the Chair of the Audit Committee through the anonymous Gibson EthicsLine which is available both by telephone and through the internet; and (iii) to the Chair of the Board or Chair of the Audit Committee, via mail or other means of delivery as set forth in the Whistleblower Policy.
-In 2023, the Company received a total of 2 confidential reports through the Gibson EthicsLine.
-Of these reports, none involved financial reporting or internal controls over financial reporting, nor did they otherwise identify a breach of the Code of Conduct and Ethics or any other Gibson policy.
-All reports received have been investigated and closed.
+In 2024, the Company received a total of 4 confidential reports through the Gibson EthicsLine.
+None of these reports involved financial reporting or internal controls over financial reporting.
+All reports were investigated and have been closed.